How to Prevent Pests on Your Lawn This Summer

 - Irrigate properly.
 An overwatered and an unwatered lawn can both serve as ideal homes for different kinds of pests.

 - Fertilize appropriately.
 Using a full fertilizer with nitrogen, potassium, and phosphorus will supply your lawn with nutrients that promote strong roots and vibrant, green growth.

 Professional Lawn Pest Control Services

 The most reliable way to set up your lawn for a pest-free summer is to enlist professional help.
-At The Hitmen Termite & Pest Control, we train our lawn pest experts to use a range of pest prevention strategies to ensure that your yard stays healthy all summer long.
+At Western Exterminator, formerly Hitmen, we train our lawn pest experts to use a range of pest prevention strategies to ensure that your yard stays healthy all summer long.
 For a free estimate on lawn pest control, reach out today!